clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 P-states (performance states)
 =============================

-P-states, also known as *Intel SpeedStep® technology* on Intel processors or *Cool'n'Quiet* on AMD processors, are states the CPU enters while it is active and executing instructions.
+The CPU can enter a P-state, also known as *Intel SpeedStep® technology* on Intel processors or *Cool'n'Quiet* on AMD processors, while it is active and executing instructions.
 P-states reduce power utilization by adjusting CPU clock frequency and voltages based on CPU demand.
 P-states can typically be limited or disabled in a system's firmware (UEFI/BIOS).